moeabdol/xkcdroll/README.md

                       number of words to be generated (default 3)
 ```

+## EFF Word List
+The application uses the Electronic Frontier Foundation's long list of words.
+It can be found [here](https://www.eff.org/dice).

 ## How is Entropy Calculated?
+Shannon's entropy is a common mathematical notation in Information Theory which
+describes a measure of disorder or randomness.
+The highest the score is in
+bits the more disordered or random a thing is, and the harder it is to be
+recreated or reassembled.

 $\log_2(P^L)$

 Where P is the pool of possible symbols/words, and L is the number of words in
 the phrase.

+## What is the Recommended Entropy Score?
+As computers get faster and faster, passwords can also get cracked faster.
+The
+recommended entropy score for a password as of this writing should be above
+70bits.